 The Potential for Collateral Consequences

-Solicitation convictions also come with potential collateral consequences.
+Patronizing convictions also come with potential collateral consequences.
 These penalties cover things outside of the traditional consequences like fines and jail time.
-When it comes to charges of solicitation, one of the significant collateral consequences is damage to a person’s reputation.
+When it comes to charges of Patronizing, one of the significant collateral consequences is damage to a person’s reputation.

 Call an Islip Patronizing Attorney Today

-Put your trust in the hands of an Islip solicitation lawyer.
+Put your trust in the hands of an Islip Patronizing lawyer.
 Call our office right away to learn more and schedule a meeting.